 During 1950, human subjects were exposed to tritium in several different experiments.
 Subjects were exposed to tritium in air for two hours, and the increase in tritium in body fluids was followed over time.
 In a second experiment, the arm of a man was immersed up to the elbow in water containing tritium, and the tritium in body fluids was again followed.
-In a third experiment, a man drank tritium in 0.2 liters of water and absorption into the blood stream was Amounts of tritium administered were up to followed.
-(For comparison, the 3 millicuries. permissible body burden for occupational exposure is 2 millicuries.)
-These experiments were funded by the Atomic Energy Commission and carrried out at Los Alamos Scientific Laboratory.
+In a third experiment, a man drank tritium in 0.2 liters of water and absorption into the blood stream was followed.
+Amounts of tritium administered were up to 3 millicuries.
+(For comparison, the maximum permissible body hurden for funded by the Atomic Energy Commission and carried out at Los Alamos Scientific Laboratory.

 The objective of the experiment was to obtain information on the human absorption and excretion of tritium, to aid in the setting of occupational exposure limits.
-The exact number of subjects exposed is not clear, but it appears that one subject immersed an arm in tritiated water, one subject drank tritiated water, and seven subjects were exposed to air containing tritium.
-These experiments were summarized in AECU-937, The Absorption, Distribution, and Excretion of Tritium in Men and Animals, U.S.

-Atomic Energy Commission, November 1950.
-The

-Department of Energy reported no medical follow up of subjects.
+The exact number of subjects exposed in not clear, but it appears that one subject immersed an arm in tritiated water, one subject drank tritiated water, and seven subjects were exposed to air containing tritium.
+These experiments were summarized in AECU-937, The Absorption, Distribution, and Excretion of Tritium in Men and Animals, U.S. Atomic Energy Commission, November 1950.
+The Department of Energy reported no medical follow up of subjects.